What CCEF is About

 The Right Path Programs for At-Risk Young Adults

-- Right Path Beaumont, TX is a partnership with Lamar-Port Arthur and Associated Builders and Contractors (ABC).
-This program provides the opportunity for parolees to obtain a trade certificate in welding, scaffolding, electrical, carpentry, instrumentation and core.
+- Right Path Program-Beaumont has partnered with Lamar State College-Port Arthur and Associated Builders and Contractors (ABC), in Nederland, Texas.
+This program provides the opportunity for parolees to obtain a trade certificate in the following courses: Welding, Core Safety, Instrumentation, Scaffold Builder, Industrial Carpentry, Electrical and Pipefitting.

-- Over 185 students so far have received financial aid from CCEF in both Right Path Programs.
+- Over 185 students so far have received financial aid from CCEF’s Right Path Program.
+Over 238 students received tuition assistance for enrollment at ABC Training Academy.